Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 J --> E

-The SmartBear MCP server exposes contract-testing_* tools that provide direct access to the PactFlow broker: matrix queries, provider state retrieval, AI-powered test generation, and deployment tracking3.
+The SmartBear MCP server exposes contract-testing_* tools that provide direct access to the Pact Broker: matrix queries, provider state retrieval, AI-powered test generation (PactFlow Cloud only), and deployment tracking[^3].
 Codex CLI connects to this server via the standard MCP stdio transport, giving the agent full contract testing capabilities within the TUI session or headless codex exec runs.
+For OSS broker users, the agent can still query the matrix, publish contracts, record deployments, and run can-i-deploy checks, covering the core contract testing lifecycle without a paid account.

-Configuring the PactFlow MCP Server
+Configuring the PactFlow MCP server

 Prerequisites